buildcomplete/manus_property_analyzer_it4/README.md

     -   **Backend Assumptions:** Calculations still rely on some proxy values (e.g., cadastral value for IBI) and simplified logic for complex taxes (Plusvalia, detailed capital gains rules).
 These are noted as warnings.
     -   **Bonus Tools:** Loan Repayment Schedule and Rental Yield Calculator are not implemented.

+## Key Features (v1.5)

+Includes all features from v1.4, plus:

+-   **Renting Scenario Analysis (Baseline Comparison):**
+    -   **Inputs:** Users can optionally define a renting scenario by providing:
+        -   Monthly Rent
+        -   Monthly Water Cost
+        -   Monthly Utilities Cost
+        -   Monthly Parking Cost
+        -   Annual percentage increment for each of the above costs.
+    -   **Calculation:** The tool calculates the total cost of renting over the specified `Years to Sell`, accounting for the annual increments for each cost component.
+    -   **Results Display:**
+        -   The "Total Renting Cost" is displayed as a "Base Index" for comparison.
+        -   The purchase scenario results table is augmented with an "Index Adjusted Profit / (Loss)" column.
+This column shows the purchase scenario's raw profit/loss minus the total renting cost, providing a direct comparison against the renting baseline.
+        -   The results table row order is now: Zero Growth, Average Growth, Low Risk, High Risk.